alfredbaudisch/alfredbaudisch.com/content/experiments/156-procedural-spiky-bomb-with-geometry-nodes/index.md

 ## Proposed Solutions

-**Ginyumbi** from [Erindale’s Discord](https://discord.gg/9WP7MS6nCg) proposed using an odd number of segments and it worked immediatelly.
+**Ginyumbi** from [Erindale's Discord](https://discord.gg/9WP7MS6nCg) proposed using an odd number of segments and it worked immediatelly.
 But the problem is that at the last row of faces there would always be two spikes side by side:

 [![](/media/wp-content/2022/01/spikes04-1-1024x831.png)](/media/wp-content/2022/01/spikes04-1.png)

-Then Salami in the same Discord came to the rescue, by suggesting: “if the segment is even, simply offset the index by 1 if the row is even”.
+Then Salami in the same Discord came to the rescue, by suggesting: "if the segment is even, simply offset the index by 1 if the row is even".

 [![](/media/wp-content/2022/01/spikes05-full-1024x334.png)](/media/wp-content/2022/01/spikes05-full.png)

 And it worked!
-I then changed it in a way that at the top there’s a unique bigger spike.
-And that’s it.
+I then changed it in a way that at the top there's a unique bigger spike.
+And that's it.